Maryam-zaheer08/aqi-dashboard-maryam/README.md

 🙏 Acknowledgments

-OpenWeatherMap – for providing AQI and weather APIs
+🌤 OpenWeatherMap – For providing AQI and weather APIs

-Streamlit – for an intuitive dashboard framework
+🖥 Streamlit – For an intuitive dashboard framework

-Hopsworks – for feature store management
+🧠 Hopsworks – For feature store management

-TensorFlow, XGBoost, LightGBM – for powerful ML capabilities
+⚡ TensorFlow, XGBoost, LightGBM – For powerful ML capabilities

 🌍 Breathe Better, Plan Smarter with AQI Predictor Dashboard

-Empowering everyone with actionable air quality insights.